Energy Insights

 What is the Climate Change Levy?

 The Climate Change Levy (CCL) is a tax on energy supplied to businesses in the UK.
 It applies to electricity, gas, LPG and solid fuels.
-Your energy supplier charges CCL as part of your bill.
+Your supplier charges it as part of your bill.
 Domestic consumers and charities using energy for non-business purposes are exempt.
-The levy is designed to encourage businesses to reduce energy consumption and carbon emissions.

 How much is CCL increasing from April 2026?